captaindweeb/captaindweeb.github.io/_posts/2016-04-04-hallo-world.markdown

 Nonetheless, there are some issues that humanity faces today, that are so important about our future, that should be discussed no matter the outcome.
-We tend to concentrate on nieche problems, like "an app that helps me organize with my friends to go out tongiht" or a webservice that will just deliver fresh goods to my doorstep without me getting off my screen-based life and go out, walk three blocks to the supermarket.
+We tend to concentrate on nieche problems, like "an app that helps me organize with my friends to go out tonight" or a webservice that will just deliver fresh goods to my doorstep without me getting off my screen-based life and go out, walk three blocks to the supermarket.
 Does this sound convenient to me?